thiagojedi/thiagojedi.github.io/src/blog/2018-02-20_relational_nosql_with_mongodb.md

 ---
+image: /images/sql.png
+metas:
   title: 'Relational NoSQL with MongoDB'
-image: /images/sql.png
   lang: en-US

 ---

 I had this conversation with a colleague of mine, who is a SQL Server DBA.
 She